wulffern/aic2023/lectures/l04_afe.md

 <!--pan_doc:

+**NO**

+## Differential Gm-C

-In a real IC we would almost always use differential circuit, so the $G_m-C$ filter would look like below.
+In a real IC we would almost always use differential circuit, as shown below.
+The transfer function is luckily the same.

 -->